amanthanvi/personal-website/content/about.md

 ## Hobbies 🔧

-Outside of computer science and cybersecurity, I enjoy weightlifting, video games, and build things.
+Outside of computer science and cybersecurity, I enjoy weightlifting, video games, and building things.